-Data governance is key for data-driven companies today, and really what company today is not trying to be data-driven?
-We now know why data governance is important currently, now consider three major forces that companies are lining up to benefit from in the near future: Internet of Things, Artificial Intelligence, and Big Data.
+Data governance is critical for data-driven companies today, and really, what company today is not trying to be data-driven?
+We now know why data governance is important currently, now consider three major forces companies are lining up to benefit from: the Internet of Things, Artificial Intelligence, and Big Data.

-All three of these forces bring great promise to many companies through massive troves of data through which insights and intelligence can be gained; however, the influxes of data increases the need for an effective data governance program.
-If a company doesn’t get ahead of dirty data coming in from IoT, AI, and Big Data, the main result may just be a massive data swamp rather than the increased intelligence and profits that board members were expecting.
+All three forces bring great promise to many companies through massive troves of data through which insights and intelligence can be gained; however, the influxes of data increase the need for an effective data governance program.
+Suppose a company doesn’t get ahead of dirty data coming in from IoT, AI, and Big Data.
+In that case, the main result may be a massive data swamp rather than the increased intelligence and profits that board members expected.

 So, what should my company do?

-One of the most important factors with data governance is alignment with all teams and individuals that will be in charge of collecting, governing, and consuming the data.
-Ensure that everyone is on board and that there are clear goals, clearly defined processes, and clear permission levels to make everything run smoothly.
+One of the most critical factors with data governance is alignment with all teams and individuals in charge of collecting, governing, and consuming the data.
+Ensure that everyone is on board and that there are clear goals, clearly defined processes and clear permission levels to make everything run smoothly.
 The key to data governance is effective collaboration.
 The right data governance tool should go hand-in-hand with these principles.
 Make sure that whichever tool you are evaluating is easy to use for business and IT users alike, enables seamless collaboration across teams and is flexible enough to evolve with your changing business needs.

 Now that it is clear why data governance is important, check out our Collaborative Data Governance datasheet explaining the Keys of Data Governance and a glimpse into a truly collaborative data governance tool that can turn data users into data champions.